Sign Language is becoming increasingly popular, and there are more and more colleges that accept ASL (American Sign

 By the last turn of the century, almost 30 states had passed relevant legislation, and numerous universities and community colleges, including Georgetown, Brown, MIT (The Massachusetts Institute of Technology), the University of Washington, and Purdue, are accepting American Sign Language as a distinct foreign language.

-These days, when you’re watching any police reporting, there is practically always someone present who will interpret the given information into American Sign Language, so also when you’re considering joining the Police Force, ASL knowledge may open up more career opportunities.
+These days, when you’re watching any police reporting, there is practically always someone present who will interpret the given information into American Sign Language.

 After earning a college degree and having considerable experience, ASL students may even study further to earn an MBA degree and use their knowledge on a broader platform.
 Check here to learn more about earning a bachelor’s degree from an American college or university.